Network of Providers

-If you do not enroll within 30 days after your date of hire or eligibility, and enroll instead during the open enrollment period in the fall, you will be considered a "late entrant".
-As a "late entrant," your benefits during the first twelve months of coverage will be limited to preventive services: two preventive routine care exams (not including X-rays), two prophylaxis (routine) cleanings, and for children under age 19, one fluoride application.
-No other dental or orthodontia procedure or services will be covered during the first 12 months, if a member is enrolled as a late entrant.
+If you and/or your dependent(s) are not currently enrolled for dental coverage through Duke and enroll for 2021, you and/or your dependent(s) will be considered a "late entrant."
+As a "late entrant" your benefits during 2021 will be limited to preventive services: two preventive routine care exams (not including X-rays), two prophylaxis (routine) cleanings, and for children under age 19, one fluoride application.
+No other dental or orthodontia procedures or services will be covered during the first 12 months, if a member is enrolled as a late entrant.

 Periodontal procedures, including maintenance/ cleanings, would not be covered during this 12-month period.

-Once you have been enrolled in a Duke dental insurance plan for at least 12 months, the insurance will also cover basic and major procedures such as fillings, extractions, crowns, root canals, and periodontal treatment (including periodontal maintenance which apply toward cleaning frequency).
+Once you have been enrolled in a Duke dental plan for at least 12 months, the plan will also cover basic and major procedures such as fillings, extractions, crowns, root canals and periodontal treatment (including periodontal maintenance which applies towards cleaning frequency).

 This 12-month waiting period does not apply:

 - if you are switching from one Duke dental plan to another Duke plan,

-- if you enroll an eligible dependent within 30 days of a qualifying event such as marriage or adoption.
+- if you enroll an eligible dependent within 30 days of a qualifying event such as marriage or adoption, or

 - if you add a child during an open enrollment period prior to his/her second birthday.